nerettilab/SIMBA3D/README.md

     * 'display' (optional) display function values at each iteration?
 [True]
     * 'store'   (optional) store the iterative curves?
 [False]
     * 'method'  (optional) optimizer option 'BFGS'[default],'AGM','Nelder-Mead','CG','Newton-CG'
+* 'index_parameters'
+    * 'missing_rowsum_threshold'   (optional) specifies a threshold matrix row sum to treat an entry as missing data (missing nodes are ignored in the optimization)
+    * 'index_missing'              (optional) specifies which entries are treated as missing (missing nodes are ignored in the optimization)
+    * 'off_diagonal'               (optional) offset off of the diagonal entries which is treated as missing (and ignored)
+    * 'pairwise_combinations'      (optional) optionally specify specific pairwise combination to use

 You can either write a script to create a list of tasks with the desired settings and then pass them into the optimzer, or you can create a JSON file